Paimio Sanatorium

 Paimio Sanatorium (Paimion parantola, Pemars sanatorium) is a former tuberculosis sanatorium in Paimio, Southwest Finland, designed by Finnish architect Alvar Aalto.
 Aalto received the design commission having won the architectural competition for the project held in 1929.
 The building was completed in 1933, and soon after received critical acclaim both in Finland and abroad.
 The building served exclusively as a tuberculosis sanatorium until the early 1960s, when it was converted into a general hospital.
-Today the building is owned by Turku University Hospital but is not functioning as a hospital; rather, the building has functioned as private rehabilitation center for children since 2014.
+Today the building is owned by Turku University Hospital but is not functioning as a hospital; rather, the building has functioned as private rehabilitation centre for children since 2014.
 The sanatorium has been nominated to become a UNESCO World Heritage Site.

 History

 Aalto received the commission to design the building after winning an architectural competition for the project held in 1929.
 Though the building represents the 'modernist' period of Aalto's career, and followed many of the tenets of Le Corbusier's pioneering ideas for modernist architecture (e.g. ribbon windows, roof terraces, machine aesthetic), it also carried the seeds of Aalto's later move towards a more synthetic approach.
 For instance, the main entrance is marked by a nebulous-shaped canopy unlike anything being designed at that time by the older generation of modernist architects.
 The building is widely regarded as one of his most important early designs — designed at the same time as the Vyborg Library.
 Aalto and his wife Aino designed all of the sanatorium's furniture and interiors.
 Some of the furniture, most notably the Paimio chair, is still in production by Artek.

+In the 1960s, the threat from tuberculosis declined and Paimio Sanatorium was converted into a general hospital.